On Probabilistic $\omega$-Pushdown Systems, and $\omega$-Probabilistic Computational Tree Logic: Introduction

-One of these probabilistic infinite-state systems is the probabilistic pushdown systems, which were dubbed ``probabilistic pushdown automata" \footnote{ Throughout this work, we call it a ``probabilistic pushdown system" rather than a ``probabilistic pushdown automata," which is different from \cite{Bra07,BBFK14}.} in \cite{BBFK14,Bra07,EKM06}.
-Roughly, probabilistic pushdown systems can be seen as probabilistic pushdown automata with only an input symbol, which means that they can be considered as restricted versions of probabilistic pushdown automata.
-Their model-checking problem, which was initiated in \cite{EKM06}, has gotten a lot of attention, for example, in \cite{Bra07,BBFK14}, in which the model-checking of stateless probabilistic pushdown systems (pBPA) against PCTL$^*$, as well as that of probabilistic pushdown systems (pPDS) against PCTL were resolved.
-However, the problem of model-checking of stateless probabilistic pushdown systems (pBPA) against PCTL still remains open in \cite{Bra07,BBFK14}, which was first proposed in \cite{EKM06}.
+To the best of our knowledge, one of the most notable examples of such probabilistic infinite-state systems is the probabilistic pushdown system, often referred to as probabilistic pushdown automata (with a singleton input alphabet) in the literature \cite{Bra07,BBFK14,EKM04,EKS03}.
+In this paper, we call this restricted model a probabilistic pushdown system (pPDS).
+In other words, probabilistic pushdown systems can be viewed as a limited version of the more general probabilistic pushdown automata, whose input alphabet may contain multiple symbols.
+The model-checking problem for these systems, first studied in \cite{EKM04}, has received significant attention; see, e.g., \cite{Bra07,BBFK14}.
+These works investigated the model checking of stateless probabilistic pushdown systems (pBPA) against PCTL$^*$ as well as the model checking of probabilistic pushdown systems (pPDS) against PCTL.
+However, despite these efforts, the problem of model-checking stateless probabilistic pushdown systems (pBPA) against PCTL has remained open (see e.g.,\cite{BBFK14}).
+To the best of our knowledge, this question was first posed in \cite{EKM04} (For the journal version, see \cite{EKM06}) and remained open until our recent work \cite{LL24}.
+In \cite{LL24}, we resolved this question by showing that model checking of stateless probabilistic pushdown systems against PCTL is undecidable.